 Cartojano explains that Afters’ colorful ice cream and milky buns, pastry buns used to sandwich scoops of ice cream, are a perfect fit for social media.

 “[A good Instagram photo is] something interesting that people have never seen before or something common that’s represented in a way that never has been done before,” Cartojano says.
 “And bright colors.”

 Proven concepts in Instagram-friendly restaurants include white walls, bricks, marble countertops, neon signs and soft lighting.
 Some dining destinations also create designated Instagram walls complete with hashtags and brand logos.

-Some restaurants may create dishes with photography in mind.
+Some restaurants even create dishes with photography in mind.

 Zhao explains that colorful food with layers of color and ingredients do well on Instagram, as color denotes freshness and gives the appearance of healthiness.
 Toastea created specific menu items, like the Link Latte originally made for the comic-centric E3 Expo in 2017, to make them more photogenic, she says.
 “At the base of it, it’s a matcha latte, but we really repurposed it for Instagram,” Zhao explains.

 Step up your Instagram game with help from our Instagram Marketing Guide.